jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 * To use this file configure the software with `qmake "CONFIG+=noupcasename" Jamulus.pro` to make sure the output target name of this software is **j**amulus instead of **J**amulus.

 * Users of Raspberry Pi: You may want to compile the client on another machine and run the binary on the Raspberry Pi.
-In which case, the only libraries you need to run it are those for a [headless server](Server-Linux#running-a-headless-server) build, but _with_ the Jack sound packages.
+In which case, the only libraries you need to run it are those for a [headless server](Server-Linux#running-a-headless-server) build, but _with_ the JACK sound packages.
 Especially have a look at the footnote for the headless build.

 * As of version 3.5.3, Jamulus is no longer compatible with Qt4.